Drain Field Expansion

 Why can’t I just repair the existing drain field?

 Repair works when a single lateral line is clogged or a distribution box has failed.
+Routine maintenance, cleanout of roots, or fixing a damaged sewer connection can resolve isolated problems.
 If the entire absorption field is saturated and the soil’s biomat layer is too thick to remediate, the system needs more square footage.
+In these cases you cannot simply replace one component.
 Expansion gives effluent fresh soil to percolate through.

 How long does a drain field expansion take?

 Most residential drain field expansion projects take three to five working days from excavation through final inspection.
-Permitting can add one to four weeks depending on your county health department’s review timeline.
-We coordinate the schedule so there’s no gap between permit approval and construction.
+Permitting can add one to four weeks depending on your county health department’s review timeline and current application rates.
+We answer your questions throughout the process and coordinate the schedule so there’s no gap between permit approval and construction.

 Can I expand my drain field on any property?

 Not every lot qualifies.
 The property needs adequate space outside existing setback distances from wells, property lines, and structures.
+You cannot simply dump effluent into unsuitable areas.
 Soil conditions must support percolation.
 We perform a full site survey and perc test before confirming that your property can accommodate a drain field expansion.

 Does drain field expansion require a permit?